Central SOMA's landscape poised for change

-In 2011, the San Francisco Planning Department began the process to develop an integrated community in the southern portion of the Central Subway rail corridor, surrounding 4th Street between Townsend and Market Street.
-The Central SOMA Plan proposes a comprehensive strategy to achieve this vision, addressing land use, building size and heights, transportation, sidewalks, open space and preservation of historic buildings.
-The draft plan was released in August of 2016 for public review, and will likely be adopted in 2017.
+In 2011, the Planning Department began the process to develop an integrated community vision for the southern portion of the Central Subway rail corridor, located generally in the vicinity of 4th Street between Townsend and Market Streets.
+The Central SOMA Plan proposes a comprehensive strategy addressing land use, building size and heights, transportation, sidewalks and open space, and preservation of historic buildings.
+The plan is currently under review and expected to be adopted in early 2018.

 The existing growth versus